Edge States of Monolayer and Bilayer Graphene Nanoribbons: Edge States in BGNRs with SOC

-In Fig.\ref{fig:eight}, we report some results on the competition among the Rashba, intrinsic SOC and bias field.
-We show that both the intralayer and interlayer Rashba SOC can induce the spin polarization and decrease the energy gap (see Fig. \ref{fig:eight}(a) and (b)), here the bulk energy gap has been opened by bias voltage $V_{B}$.
-The difference of (c) and (d) points out that the interlayer Rashba SOC $\lambda _{R}^{\bot }$ changes the edge states to be gapful.
-But the Dirac points are still preserved by TRS.
+In Fig. \ref{fig:six}, we discuss the competition among Rashba SOC, intrinsic SOC, and bias voltage.
+It is shown that both intralayer and interlayer Rashba SOCs induce spin polarization, but decrease the band energy gap [see Figs. \ref{fig:six}(a) and \ref{fig:six}(b)].
+The band energy gap is opened by the bias voltage $V_{B}$.
+The difference between Figs. \ref{fig:six}(c) and \ref{fig:six}(d) shows that the interlayer Rashba SOC $\lambda _{R}^{\bot }$ makes the edge state band gapful.
+However, the Dirac points $a$ and $c$ in Fig. 6(c) are still preserved by TRS.
+It shows that two individual topological MG layers with $Z_{2}$ symmetry becomes a band insulator once they are coupled together.